This post was contributed by Will Cannon, Founder of Signaturely.

 Start designing your customer experience once you thoroughly examine and segment your most valuable customers.
 All the stages in the buying process need to be aligned and consistent with your knowledge of customers.
 This includes every single thing, from streamlining the operations to the accessibility of additional channels.

 As one of the most B2B-focused eCommerce platforms on the market, OroCommerce addresses unique challenges faced by B2B merchants and their customers.
-Aside from an intuitive web experience and responsive design, it must offer B2B features such as customer-specific self-service options, product catalogs, prices, and payment options.
+Aside from an intuitive web experience, responsive design, and eCommerce PCI compliance, it must offer B2B features such as customer-specific self-service options, product catalogs, prices, and payment options.
 Don’t forget about workflow automation, as it can help streamline back-office tasks and personalize the customer experience at scale.

 Be sure to take advantage of each of these, in addition to any other customer-friendly features your eCommerce service of choice comes with.